getsolus/help-center-docs/docs/user/contributing/index.md

 ## Improving Documentation

 Our Help Center improves when the documentation improves.
-If there are articles that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/solus-project/help-center-docs) repo!
+If there are docs that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/solus-project/help-center-docs) repo!

 ## Packaging

 There may be software you wish to have on your system that is currently not available in the repository.
 While you are more than welcome to submit a bug and wait for someone else to package the software you want, you can also improve and contribute to the community by packaging software.
-If you're interested in learning to package software, feel free to visit our documentation [here](/articles/packaging/).
+If you're interested in learning to package software, feel free to visit our documentation [here](/docs/packaging/).

 ## Report Bugs